A table is the primary tool on Redivis to view and investigate data. You'll see tables:

 The range of time the current version of the dataset covers (if applicable).
 This can either be set by the dataset editor manually, or calculated from the data itself.

-Every table has three tabs where you can view the data and interact with it in different ways.
-Clicking between the three icon tabs in the top left of the table will navigate between:
+Every table has two tabs where you can view the data and interact with it in different ways: